Purple Line (Bangkok)

-The Purple line starts from Khlong Bang Phai station in Bang Bua Thong District.
-The line travels south along Kanchanaphisek Road before turning eastward near Central WestGate, onto Rattanathibet Road.
-It continues along Rattanathibet Road, passing through a large residential area in Bang Yai District and crosses the Chao Phraya River on a bridge parallel to the Phra Nang Klao Bridge and runs towards Nonthaburi Civic Center station.
-The line then turns southward onto Tiwanon Road, passing the Ministry of Public Health and turns southeast onto Krung Thep-Nonthaburi Road, entering Yaek Tiwanon station.
-The line then enters Bangkok city limits at Bang Sue district and passes Bang Son station before terminating at the upper platforms of Tao Poon station, with a total length of 23 km, serving 16 stations.

 History

 Officially named the Chalong Ratchadham Line (สายฉลองรัชธรรม) - "To Celebrate the Great King's Reign with Righteousness" - but informally known as the "Purple Line", the rapid transit line provides a north–western corridor in Bangkok's Mass Rapid Transit Master Plan.
 The line also incorporated an extension of the Blue Line from nearby Bang Sue station to Tao Poon Station.

 In the 1990s, the plan for the Purple Line was to run from Bang Phut to Bang Sue for 12 km, with an extension to Thewet for 6.7 km.

 This line was created from the adjustment of the 1994 mass transit rail system master plan, which connected the original extension of the Blue Line from Tao Poon to Bang Yai, while the original Purple Line would have run from the National Library to Tao Poon and the original Orange Line from Samsen (National Library) to Rat Burana, becoming a new line designated as the Purple Line, included in the master plan of the Office of Transport and Traffic Policy and Planning (OTP) for the first time in 2004.
 Five years later, the line's construction began.